 The logistic model needs little introduction to a biological audience.
-The population is assumed to grow at a rate which is some proportion, $r$, of some parent population $\rho^*$.
-Reason dictates that this growth rate must necessarily also be constrained by the carrying capacity, $K$, of the environment.
-The simplest and most obvious construct which will accomplish this is a factor $1 - \frac{\rho^*}{K}$.
-Such a factor allows the growth rate to drop off linearly as the population level rises.
-The resulting rate for self--regulating growth in isolation could therefore be modelled as
+The population is assumed to grow at a rate which is some proportion, $r$, of the parent population, $\rho^*$, and this growth rate must necessarily also be constrained by the carrying capacity, $K$, of the environment.
+The logistic rate for self-regulating growth, in isolation, is

-Larval production is clearly dependent on the population which existed one puparial duration ago in the tsetse context.
-What about population density in the second factor of the logistic term; the one limiting the growth rate?
+Which is the relevant population?
+Larval production is clearly dependent on the parental population which existed one puparial duration ago in the tsetse context.
+What about the population density in the second factor of the logistic term; the one limiting the growth rate?
 The pertinent population is not as obvious in this instance.
-Combined pupal and teneral mortality is an order of magnitude higher than adult mortality ({\sc Hargrove} \cite{Hargrove3}) and {\sc Vale} \cite{Vale1} seems to think that parasitism alone accounts for between 40\% to 60\% of the overall pupal mortality, under usual circumstances in a favourable environment.
+Combined pupal and teneral mortality is an order of magnitude higher than adult mortality ({\sc Hargrove} \cite{Hargrove3}) and {\sc Vale} \cite{Vale1} seems to think that parasitism alone accounts for between 40 \% to 60 \% of the overall pupal mortality, under usual circumstances and in a favourable environment.
 Quantitative work linking predation and parasitism to the density at pupal sites has been carried out by {\sc Rogers} and {\sc Randolph} \cite{RogersAndRandolph1}.
-That work could therefore be taken to recommend a logistic term based entirely on an historical population density, that which existed at the time of larval deposition and parturition.
+That work could therefore be taken to recommend a logistic term based entirely on an historical population density, that which existed at the time of parturition.

 Can such a model be reconciled with the other, remaining causes of pupal mortality?
-Although fat loss\footnotemark[1] and water loss\footnotemark[1] are determined by external variables of temperature and humidity, indirect dependence on population density is possible in the event of a shortage of available breeding sites.
-Spatial variation of temperature and humidity is incorporated, up to a point, in the carrying capacity and growth rate of each environment.
-It is important to note, however, that the effects of any temporal variation in the growth rate, $r$, are beyond the scope of the standard logistic model, although it does allow for a time--dependent carrying capacity, $K$.
-In this particular model pupal metabolism and development are temperature--dependent, therefore time--dependent.
-Including this dependence allows the origins of presently ecloding pupae to be traced to their parent population.
+Although fat loss\footnotemark[1] and water loss\footnotemark[1] are determined by the external variables of temperature and humidity, an indirect dependence on population density is possible in the event of a shortage of available breeding sites.
+The spatial variation of temperature and humidity are otherwise incorporated in the carrying capacity and growth rate of each environment.
+It is important to note, however, that any temporal variation in the growth rate is beyond the scope of the standard logistic model, although such a model does allow for a time-dependent carrying capacity.